-Solid metal shutters are detrimental to the character and amenity of town's outwith shopping hours by generating a feeling of neglect, attracting graffiti and reducing safety and security for the public.
+Solid metal shutters are detrimental to the character and amenity of the town outwith shopping hours by generating a feeling of neglect, attracting graffiti and reducing safety and security for the public.
 Night lighting of the interior of shop window displays encourages pedestrian use of the street out of hours, thereby providing passive surveillance.
 As such, the use of external solid metal roller shutters is unacceptable.
-In order to reduce power usage, lighting should be low voltage.
+In order to reduce power useage, lighting should be low voltage.

 Any security device should have a minimum effect on the external appearance and architectural features of a building or the character of the streetscape.
-Alternative security options include the following:

-- Laminated or toughened glass, which is shatterproof; - Unobtrusively positioned intruder alarms; - Lattice shutters placed inside the shop window, providing they do not affect the external appearance of the property, although these will be seen as the least preferable option and proposals should be fully justified.
-Such proposals will require careful consideration by the council and may not be acceptable; and - Shutter boxes which project in front of the shopfront will not be permitted.
+Alternative security options include the following proposals will require careful consideration by the council and may not be acceptable.
+Where they are, shutter boxes which project in front of the shopfront will not be permitted.
 Shutters should be powder coated to match the shopfront colour.
 Bare metal shutters are not acceptable.

+- Laminated or toughened glass, which is shatterproof. - Unobtrusively positioned intruder alarms. - Lattice shutters placed inside the shop window, providing they do not affect the external appearance of the property, although these will be seen as the least preferable option and proposals should be fully justified.
+Such